 Consequences of Using Retail Marijuana Before

-Unless it’s medically prescribed, marijuana use comes with legal consequences that can negatively impact a young person's goals and plans.
+Unless a physician makes a recommendation for a young person to use medical marijuana, underage retail marijuana use comes with legal consequences that can negatively impact a young person's goals and plans.
 Learn what these consequences are so you'll be able to help them understand how using marijuana can affect their lives now, and in the future.

 Minor in Possession Consequences

 Much like with alcohol, if someone’s caught with retail marijuana under the age of 21, they could get a Minor in Possession (MIP) charge.
 This could result in fines, driver's license suspension, the loss of financial aid for higher education, and misdemeanor or felony charges.

 - First Offense